Measuring the matter fluctuations in the Local Universe with the ALFALFA catalog: Conclusions

 \section{Conclusions}

-The search for the cosmological model that describes the observed universe on large scales motivate the use of astronomical data to explore alternative models through diverse approaches~\citep{Edilson20,Krishnan22,Luongo22,Giare23,Giare24,Dinda24a, Dinda24b,Bruno24,Fernanda24}.
-In this scenario, the measurement of the galaxies density fluctuation in the universe is a crucial feature for understanding its large-scale structure, turning the determination of the $\sigma_8$ parameter an important task in modern cosmology.
+The search for the cosmological model that describes the observed Universe on large scales motivate the use of astronomical data to explore alternative models through diverse approaches~\citep{Marques19,Edilson20,Krishnan22,Luongo22,Giare23,Giare24,Dinda24a, Dinda24b,Bruno24,Fernanda24}.
+In this scenario, the measurement of the galaxies density fluctuation in the Universe is a crucial feature for understanding its large-scale structure, making the determination of the $\sigma_8$ parameter an important task in modern cosmology.
 It is estimated that this fluctuation in the Local Universe is approximately 1 on scales of $8 \,h^{-1}$ Mpc~\citep{Juszkiewicz10}.
-Over the years, various research teams have come together to measure the matter fluctuations using diverse techniques and cosmic tracers~\citep{Hasselfield,Reid,Melchiorri,Hamana}, seeking a better understanding of the tendency for galaxies to cluster more densely than the underlying dark matter and the amplitude of primordial fluctuations in the universe, resulting from physical processes during its early stages.
-The amplitude of mass fluctuations describes the normalization of the linear spectrum of mass fluctuations in the early universe, as described in section~\ref{sec:matter-flu}, the spectrum that seeded galaxy formation.
-The abundance of massive clusters depends exponentially on this parameter~\citep{Bahcall}, because a high amplitude of mass fluctuations forms structures rapidly in the early times, while a lower amplitude forms structures more slowly.
+Over the years, various research teams have come together to measure the matter fluctuations using diverse techniques and cosmic tracers~\citep{Hasselfield,Reid,Melchiorri,Hamana}, seeking a better understanding of the tendency for galaxies to cluster more densely than the underlying dark matter and the amplitude of primordial fluctuations in the Universe, resulting from physical processes during its early stages.
+The amplitude of mass fluctuations describes the normalization of the linear spectrum of mass fluctuations in the early Universe, as described in section~\ref{sec:matter-flu}, the spectrum that seeded galaxy formation.
+Thus, massive clusters form from outlier fluctuations of the primordial Gaussian density field, this means that their abundance is exponentially sensitive to the overall normalisation~\citep{Bahcall}.

-The increasing tension surrounding the value of $\sigma_8$ necessitates additional studies and analyses with varied datasets and different methodologies to obtain a more precise and comprehensive understanding of matter fluctuation amplitudes in the universe.
-In our work, we analyzed the large-scale structure of the universe using data from the ALFALFA extragalactic HI survey.
+The increasing tension surrounding the value of $\sigma_8$ necessitates additional studies and analyses with varied datasets and different methodologies to obtain a more precise and comprehensive understanding of matter fluctuation amplitudes in the Universe.
+In our work, we analyzed the large-scale structure of the Universe using data from the ALFALFA extragalactic HI survey.
 Our focus was on characterizing matter fluctuations and understanding mass variance on different spatial scales, utilizing the HI extragalactic sources as tracers of the underlying matter distribution.

 We investigated the matter fluctuation $\sigma(R)$ by applying the 2-point correlation function to a selected sample of the ALFALFA survey, and using the relation between this quantity and $J_{3}(R)$.
 The derived value of $\sigma_{8}^{\text{HI}} = 0.92 \pm 0.05$ aligns with the expectations for galaxy distribution and is consistent with the prediction of the $\Lambda\text{CDM}$ model for a sample with bias factor $b < 1$.
 When we consider the bias for HI sources, $b_{\text{HI}}$, this yields $\sigma_{8} = 1.05 \pm 0.06$.
 Considering different values for the Hubble parameter, we found that each value of $h$ provides a distinct value of $\sigma_{8}$, which is different from the previous measurements from Planck and ACT at $0.79\sigma$ and $0.36\sigma$, respectively.